-Discover what whole grains are and learn how to identify whole grains foods at the shops
+Discover what whole grains are and learn how to identify whole grain foods at the shops

-Identifying whole grain - a simple rule of thumb
+Identifying whole grain - a rule of thumb

-If a product’s packaging, ingredients list or name mentions ‘whole’ before a grain (e.g. ‘whole wheat’), then it contains whole grains.
+If a product’s packaging, ingredients list or name mentions ‘whole’ before a grain (e.g. ‘whole wheat’), then it should contain whole grains.

-There are exceptions to this rule (aren’t there always!), for example oats and wild rice are both whole grains but don’t usually mention the word ‘whole’, so for a bit of extra help, below is a useful list of whole grains to look out for.
-Click to learn more about each one.
+There are exceptions to this rule (aren’t there always!).
+For example, oats and brown or wild rice are whole grains but don’t necessarily mention the word ‘whole’, so for a bit of extra help, below is a useful list of some whole grains to look out for.
+Click to learn more about each one where you can.

 3 tips to ensure you're getting the real deal

-- Always check the ingredients list, as even though a product may look the part, it might not contain whole grains.
+- Always check the ingredients list, as even though a product may look as though it contains whole grains, it might not.

-- Choose products rich in whole grain by picking those that have whole grains at the top of the ingredients list, as ingredients are listed in weight order.
+- Choose products rich in whole grain by selecting products that have whole grains at the top of the ingredients list, as ingredients are listed in weight order.

 The DNA of Whole Grain

-There are three edible parts in a grain and each part has different beneficial nutrients.
+There are three edible parts in a cereal grain - bran, endosperm, germ - and each part contains different types and amounts of nutrients.
 When the 'whole' of 'grains' are used, you get all of the goodness they have to offer.

 Click the numbers to learn more about each part: